stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

   - covid19
 ---

-On March 31, 2019 and during the height of COVID-19, the folks who make the popular [Wyze cam](https://amzn.to/2R2sgn6) released a firmware update that allows you to convert their popular security camera into a webcam.
+On March 31, 2019 and during the height of COVID-19, the folks who make the popular [Wyze cam (#Ad)](https://amzn.to/2R2sgn6) released a firmware update that allows you to convert their popular security camera into a webcam.
 This is a nice philanthropic move by the company and while there are likely to be critics who believe this move is only to sell more cameras, I choose to believe that Wyze is doing this to fill a need during this crisis and honestly, $25 for a webcam that can also be used as a security camera is one heckuva deal!
 And who doesn't need a good deal right now?

 > **2020-04-07 UPDATE:** Several asked me why I did not test the camera on Chrome OS since I host the [Pixel Power Podcast](https://www.pixelpowerpodcast.com).
 Great question.
 You will find that video linked in this post below the original if you are interested in the firmware performance on Chrome OS devices.